Signature Placement in Post-Quantum TLS Certificate Hierarchies: An Experimental Study of ML-DSA and SLH-DSA in TLS 1.3 Authentication: Client/Server Cost Decomposition

 \subsection{Overwhelmingly server-bound regime in leaf-SLH scenarios}

-The decisive result of the decomposition appears once SLH-DSA reaches the leaf.
-In that class, mean client task-clock is only about 3.0402~ms, while mean server task-clock rises to approximately 1410.8409~ms. The normalized ratios are even more revealing: the client contributes only about 0.0022 of elapsed time in active work, whereas the server contributes about 0.9984.
+The decomposition changes sharply once SLH-DSA reaches the leaf.
+In that class, mean client task-clock is only about 3.0402~ms, while mean server task-clock rises to approximately 1410.8409~ms. The normalized ratios are even more informative: the client contributes only about 0.0022 of elapsed time in active work, whereas the server contributes about 0.9984.
 The mean server/client task-clock ratio is approximately 487.95, and the mean server/client instruction ratio is approximately 648.91.

 At that point the handshake becomes overwhelmingly server-bound.
-Figure~\ref{fig:fig08_server_taskclock_by_scenario} shows that server-side task-clock explodes only in the leaf-SLH cases.
+Figure~\ref{fig:fig08_server_taskclock_by_scenario} shows that server-side task-clock grows sharply only in the leaf-SLH cases.
 Figure~\ref{fig:fig09_client_vs_server_taskclock_scatter} shows the corresponding geometric separation: leaf-SLH scenarios form a distinct cloud far above the client/server parity line rather than a gradual extension of the low-cost region.
-Figure~\ref{fig:fig10_server_taskclock_over_elapsed} makes the same point even more directly.
+Figure~\ref{fig:fig10_server_taskclock_over_elapsed} makes the same point directly.
 In those scenarios, server task-clock almost coincides with end-to-end elapsed time.
 In practical terms, the total handshake duration is almost entirely accounted for by server-side active compute, while the client is left largely in a waiting role.

-Figure~\ref{fig:fig17_server_client_taskclock_ratio} offers an even starker summary.
+Figure~\ref{fig:fig17_server_client_taskclock_ratio} summarizes the same asymmetry.
 Ratios in leaf-SLH scenarios jump from near-unity or sub-unity values into the hundreds.
 Some of the most extreme cases show server/client task-clock ratios above 680 and instruction ratios above 1000.
 The handshake is dominated by server-side work to an extent that marks a clear regime change.